Are Bang Energy Drinks bad for you? (studies revealed)

 • 0 Calories

-• 300mg of caffeine (making Bang one of the strongest energy drinks available)
+• 300mg of caffeine (making Bang one of the strongest energy drinks in the world)

 • 0g total fat

 • 40g sodium

 • 85mg Potassium

 • Vitamin C (50% of the daily recommended dosage)

 • Vitamin B6 (25% of the daily recommended dosage)

 • Magnesium ( 2% of the daily recommended dosage)